A Beginner’s Guide To River Rafting

 Our rafts hold a maximum of 8 guests, plus a guide.
 The raft is set up so that the guide sits in the middle, in a rowing position, with 4 guests in front and 4 guests behind.
 Our rafts are ‘self bailers’ which means when water lands in the raft, it drains away naturally without the need for guests to bail with a bucket.

-Will I Fall Out of the Raft?
+Will I fall out of the raft?

 Every guide’s mission is to keep all rafters in the raft!
 Guests who listen to their guide and hold on when told to hold on have a really good chance of staying in the raft for the entire trip.
 For those statistically minded, of the 10,000 guests, on average, we take rafting each summer, only 30 or so unexpectedly fall out of the raft (because they usually are not holding on).
 The moral of the story: Listen to your guide and hold on!